Djelibeybi/homebridge-button-platform/README.md

+# Button Platform for Homebridge

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

-# homebridge-button-platform

-A Homebridge platform plugin that creates virtual buttons that can be triggered using HTTP requests.
+This Homebridge platform plugin creates virtual buttons that can be triggered using HTTP requests.
+It was designed to provide HomeKit support for [Flic smart buttons](https://flic.io/) which don't have native HomeKit support yet but can be leveraged by anything that can send HTTP requests.

 ## Install